Baumamstiel/wateringsystem/README.md

 🌐 Web-based Wi-Fi provisioning (WiFiManager for ESP32).
 📦 OTA updates for ESP32 firmware.
 🔒 Secure communication with SSL/TLS (currently using HTTPS REST).
 🌈 More advanced data visualization in the dashboard.
+⏱️ Actuator to handle `duration_seconds` from commands for timed irrigation.

 ---